wheat-eco/wheat-eco/README.md

 ## 15. Conclusion

-Wheat-Sol represents a paradigm shift in how we conceive of and implement long-term value storage in the digital age.
+WheatChain represents a paradigm shift in how we conceive of and implement long-term value storage in the digital age.
 By drawing inspiration from the time-tested concept of storing wheat for future generations, we are creating a digital asset that not only preserves value but has the potential to appreciate significantly over time, potentially surpassing even Bitcoin.

 Our vision extends beyond creating just another cryptocurrency; we aim to establish SWHIT as a true intergenerational store of value, starting from humble beginnings but aiming for unprecedented heights.
 Through innovative tokenomics, a unique social distribution model, sustainable practices, and a community-driven approach, Wheat-Sol is poised to become the cornerstone of wealth preservation for the digital era.